-For instance, if you think that the euro will have increased value, you; won’t simply purchase euros.
-You will need to look out for other currencies against which you consider that euros appreciate well.
-Thus, you can purchase EUR/USD, which can effectively be said as a bet that the euro appreciates well in values against the U.S. dollar.
+For instance, if you think the euro will have increased value, you won’t simply purchase euros.
+You will need to look out for other currencies against which you consider euros to appreciate well.
+Thus, you can buy EUR/USD, which is a bet that the euro appreciates well in value against the U.S. dollar.
 People exchange currency every single day, in real life or business.

 Before moving on straight to calculate forex gain or loss, we must firmly understand Gain/Loss in Forex.
-When someone sells any form of services and goods in foreign currency, there is a possibility of gain or loss in foreign exchange.
+When someone sells services and goods in foreign currency, there is a possibility of profit or loss in foreign exchange.
 While it gets converted to local seller currency, the foreign currency’s total value varies depending on the exchange rate.
-When the currency value inclines after converting, the seller gets a gain in foreign currency.
+When the currency value inclines after converting, the seller gains foreign currency.

-However, when the currency value declines in the post-conversion process, the seller incurs a foreign exchange loss.
-When it becomes impossible to find out present exchange rates while the transaction gets recognized, the available exchange rate is further used to calculate the conversion outcome.
+However, the seller incurs a foreign exchange loss when the currency value declines post-conversion.
+When it becomes impossible to find present exchange rates while the transaction is recognized, the available exchange rate is further used to calculate the conversion outcome.

 A foreign exchange gain in the income statement occurs when an individual or company buys or sells in a foreign currency during currency price fluctuation (i.e., EURUSD, GBPUSD, etc. ) between invoice date and payment date.

-All gains and all losses can be realized and unrealized.
+All gains and losses can be realized and unrealized.

 Realized gains and losses are losses and gains that are completed.
-This would mean that the customer already gets settled for the invoice before the accounting period’s closure.
-Gains and losses in realized and unrealized form through forex transactions vary whether the entire transaction is finished until the end of the total accounting period.
+This would mean the customer gets settled for the invoice before the accounting period’s closure.
+Unrealized profit or losses refer to profits or losses that have occurred on paper, but the relevant transactions have not been completed.
+Gains and losses in realized and unrealized form through forex transactions vary, whether the entire transaction is finished or not, until the end of the total accounting period.

-To take an example, let’s assume that the customer buys items that are worth $1000 through the U.S. seller, and the invoice gets valuation at $1,100 on the date of the invoice.
-The customer then settles the invoice at 15 days post the date of sending the invoice, and the total valuation of the invoice was $1200 while it was converted to USD at the present rate of exchange.
+For example, let’s assume that the customer buys items worth $1000 through the U.S. seller, and the invoice gets valuation at $1,100 on the invoice date.
+The customer then settled the invoice 15 days after sending it, and the total valuation was $1200 while it was converted to USD at the present exchange rate.

 Let us see the foreign exchange gain or loss chart of accounts:

 To calculate forex gain or loss, subtract the original value of the account receivable in seller currency from the converted seller currency value at the time of collection.
-A positive result represents foreign exchange gain, while a negative result represents a foreign exchange loss.
+A positive result represents a foreign exchange gain, while a negative impact represents a loss.

-Let we see how to calculate forex gain or loss in this foreign exchange gain or loss accounting example:
+Let us see how to calculate forex gain or loss in this foreign exchange gain or loss accounting example:

-A foreign exchange gain or loss accounting example is when the EUR customer pays the invoice to the US seller.
-Let seller from the US posts an invoice for 100 EUR to a German customer.
-Let on the invoice date, 100 EUR is worth 125 USD, and on the payment date value of 100 EUR rise from $125 to $130.
+An example of a foreign exchange gain or loss accounting is when the EUR customer pays the invoice to the US seller.
+Let the seller from the US post an invoice for 100 EUR to a German customer.
+On the invoice date, 100 EUR is worth 125 USD; on the payment date, the value of 100 EUR rises from $125 to $130.
 In this case, there will be a realized forex exchange accounting gain of $5 ($130-$125=$5).

 Let us see another example.

-Motorcar Parts of America is a business operating from the U.S. specializing in manufacturing parts for the motor vehicles FIAT (for example).
+Motorcar Parts of America is a business operating from the U.S. specializing in manufacturing parts for motor vehicles FIAT (for example).
 The company has sold its parts to distributors across Germany and the United Kingdom.
-In the previous financial year, the MPA company sold spare parts worth 100,000 EUR to German distributors and parts worth GBP 100,000 to distributors.
+The MPA company sold spare parts worth 100,000 EUR to German distributors in the previous financial year and parts worth GBP 100,000 to distributors.

-While sending invoices, the value of 1 GBP was at 1.5 USD, while and 1.3 USD was for 1 EUR.
-Upon receiving invoice payments, one GBP got equal to 1.4 USD, while at that time, one Euro value was at 1.35 U.S. Dollars.
+While sending invoices, 1 GBP was at 1.5 USD, while 1.3 USD was for 1 EUR.
+Upon receiving invoice payments, one GBP was equal to 1.4 USD, while one Euro value was 1.35 U.S. Dollars.

 Therefore, to know how to calculate forex gain or loss in conversions, we need to apply the following: